-Building upon the earlier REDD+ readiness efforts, the main goal of the FCPF-II project is to prepare Cambodia for implementation of REDD+ under the UNFCCC.
-Being ready for REDD+ is a precondition for the RGC to move to the next phase of REDD+, that is, to implement REDD+ policies and measures to effectively reduce emissions from deforestation and forest degradation, and promote the role of conservation, sustainable management of forests and enhancement of forest carbon stocks.
-Successful REDD+ implementation, in terms of reduction in GHG emissions from the forest.
+Building upon the earlier REDD+ readiness efforts under the FCPF I project, the main goal of the FCPF II project is to prepare Cambodia for a full-scale operationalization of REDD+ activities at national level under the framework of the UNFCCC.
+Being ready for REDD+ is a precondition for the RGC to move to the next phase of REDD+, that is, to implement REDD+ policies and measures (PAMs) to effectively reduce emissions from deforestation and forest degradation, and promote the role of conservation, sustainable management of forests and enhancement of forest carbon stocks.

-The main objective of the FCPF-II is to develop and enhance the Cambodian government’s capacities for tackling deforestation and forest degradation as well as for measuring, reviewing and verifying emission reduction.
-Hence, the project will ensure the following four key results to be attained:
+The main objective of the FCPF project phase II is to develop and enhance the Cambodian government’s capacities for tackling deforestation and forest degradation as well as for measurement, reporting and verifying emission reduction from the forests.